Cherreads

 Behind the doors… was a garden.

 Not just any garden.
 It was suspended high above the city—a rooftop paradise hidden in the clouds.
 The glass walls surrounding it were nearly invisible, blending into the sky.
 Soft lights were built into the stone pathways, and every step led deeper into rows of carefully curated flowers.
-Camellias, white orchids, blue hydrangeas, lilies, roses—everything perfectly placed, blooming in quiet harmony.
+Camellias, white orchids, blue hydrangeas, lilies, roses—everything perfectly placed.

 "This is your garden?"
 I asked, stunned.